Redstone Historic District (Colorado): 1904–present: Decline and preservation

 As construction was completed, CFI was encountering financial difficulties due to strikes at its facilities elsewhere in the state and its heavy investment in its Pueblo plant.
 To resolve them, Osgood was forced to surrender control of the company to interests controlled by the Gould and Rockefeller families.
 He remained active in the state, starting the Victor American Fuel Company, which became CFI's major competitor.
 But he began spending more time back in New York and less in Redstone, making him less able to guide the town's progress.
 The new managers cared less about the community than he had.

-In 1908, CFI decided to consolidate all coke production at Pueblo as it was too expensive to maintain the Redstone facility.
+In 1908, CFI decided to consolidate all coke production at Pueblo, as it was too expensive to maintain the Redstone facility.
 The ovens were shut down that year; the mines at Coalbasin the next.
 Families left their possessions behind in a hurry to catch the last train out.
 Redstone dwindled to a small caretaker population of less than a dozen.

 Osgood eventually closed down his estate in 1913.
 He continued to be involved in the Colorado mining industry, and was questioned by both state and federal investigators in the wake of the Ludlow Massacre the following year, in which workers at CFI mines in the south central region of the state revolted against the paternalist approach the company took, where it had provided schools, libraries and churches for miners yet continued to engage in exploitative labor practices in the mines.
-In the aftermath John D. Rockefeller felt that Osgood's recalcitrance and apparent insensitivity to the miners' concerns there vindicated his belief that poor character led to social conflict.
+In the aftermath, John D. Rockefeller felt that Osgood's recalcitrance and apparent insensitivity to the miners' concerns vindicated his belief that poor character led to social conflict.

 In 1924 Osgood returned to Redstone.
 He and his third wife, Lucille, took up residence in the castle once again and began redeveloping it as a resort.
 Ill with cancer, he died the following year and his ashes were scattered over the valley.
 Lucille inherited the estate, and finished the redevelopment, only to have the hotel fail quickly as the Great Depression ruined the tourist trade.

 Just 14 people lived in Redstone by 1941.
 During the war, many of its larger buildings, such as the school, clubhouse and Big Horn Lodge, were demolished and sold for salvage.
 The community's decline stopped the following year, when another company resumed coal mining operations in the Coalbasin area.
 But the loss of the original buildings continued, as many of the cottages were either demolished as a result of the neglect after so many winters at 7200 ft above sea level in the mountains, or moved.
 After the resurgence of Aspen as a resort in the late 20th century, Redstone began to gain residents and attract tourists who valued its historic buildings.
 The Redstone Inn was eventually restored and reopened in its present use, and the castle was opened for tours.
 Some of the remaining cottages have become bed and breakfasts; the town is also home to a small informal art colony.